The Bourne Identity (novel): Plot

 It turns out that Cain is an alias that had been assumed by Bourne to hunt down Carlos; Cain took credit for kills as a way of challenging Carlos as part of a top-secret American plot.
 The plot is called Treadstone Seventy-One, and the truth is known only to eight men selected by covert agencies of the U.S. government; everyone else assumes Cain to be a real person.
 Due to Bourne's six-month silence (while he was recuperating) and the unauthorized diversion of millions of dollars from the Zurich account, the Treadstone men start to believe that Bourne has become a traitor.
 They are entirely convinced of his guilt when Carlos has two of his operatives storm the building in which Treadstone is based and kill those inside, and then frame Bourne for the murders.
 The man now responsible for Treadstone, Alexander Conklin, attempts to lure Bourne into a meeting outside of Paris to kill him.
 Bourne escapes the trap, but does not succeed in proving his innocence.

 In Paris, Bourne has managed to convince a French general named Villiers to help him.
-Bourne realizes that Villiers' wife is a mole for Carlos.
+Bourne realizes that Villiers' wife, Carlos' first cousin, is a mole for Carlos.
 When the General hears about it, he kills his wife, but Bourne takes the blame in order to bait Carlos into following him to the United States.
 Only after Bourne has left do St. Jacques and Villiers manage to convince Treadstone members that Bourne is innocent, and is continuing to hunt Carlos.
 In New York, Bourne is confronted by Carlos.
 They wound each other, but when Carlos is on the verge of killing Bourne, some of the remaining Treadstone members arrive at the scene and force Carlos to retreat.

 The epilogue sees St. Jacques being told about Bourne's past, most of which had been revealed in fragments already: He had been an American Foreign Service officer stationed in Asia during the Vietnam War as part of an operation codenamed Medusa.
 When his wife and two children were killed, he joined a paramilitary Special Forces unit in Vietnam.
 During a mission, he discovered and executed the double agent Jason Bourne.
 He took the name years later when he was recruited for Treadstone.

 At the novel's end, it is revealed that "Bourne" has recovered from the encounter with Carlos and presumably lives together with St. Jacques.
 He remains the only one to ever have seen the face of Carlos and may be able to recognize him, but is unable to do so due to his erratic memory.
 As a consequence, he is protected day and night by armed watchmen, in the hope he will one day recover enough to identify Carlos.
 The plot closes with him remembering his first name, David.